25 Colorado breweries earned medals at the Great American Beer Festival

-Twenty-five Colorado breweries earned 27 medals and awards at the 22nd Great American Beer Festival, which concluded Saturday night at the Colorado Convention Center.
+Twenty-five Colorado breweries earned 27 medals and awards at the 40th anniversary Great American Beer Festival, which concluded Saturday night at the Colorado Convention Center.
 The festival drew an estimated 40,000 for four sessions, starting Thursday.

-Left Hand Brewery of Longmont took home the prestigious Brewery and Brewer of the Year award and two medals for the St. Vrain Belgian Ale and its Milk Stout.
+Left Hand Brewery of Longmont took home the prestigious Brewery and Brewer of the Year award and two medals for its St. Vrain Belgian Ale and its Milk Stout.

+The 29-year brewery got close a couple of years before, but has never taken the top award for Brewery and Brewer of the year, said Co-Founder and President Eric Wallace from Left Hand Sunday.

+"Our feet were barely touching the ground yesterday," Wallace said, still grinning widely Sunday.
+"It's awesome.
+Just really, really awesome."

 Cannonball Canyon Brewing Company of Golden also won a medal for the 10th straight year, snagging bronze for its Rosemary Sourdough Saison.